-- Contact information of the responsible group or author. - Include at least the surname of the recipient and a complete written correspondence address, as stated by the National Postal Service, including neighborhood, city, country and if possible, zip code.
-Telephone, fax and e-mail are optional. - If phone or fax numbers are added, you must add the international dialing code (+57 for Colombia). - The mail reference or e-mail must correspond to the work office of the group (if any) or the address of the corresponding author. - Please write down only a postal address, e-mail and phone number.
+- Include at least the surname of the recipient and a complete written correspondence address, as stated by the National Postal Service, including neighborhood, city, country and if possible, zip code.
+Telephone, fax and e-mail are optional. - If phone or fax numbers are added, you must add the international dialing code. - The mail reference or e-mail must correspond to the work office of the group (if any) or the

+- address of the corresponding author. - Please write down only a postal address, e-mail and phone number.